 If you love to sketch or draw butterflies, you may like the page where I explain the process of drawing and coloring in every detail.

-At this stage you have ready the basic sketch of a butterfly.
-Total contour outline, wing design and the body contour.
+At this stage, you have ready the basic sketch of a butterfly.
+Total contour outline, wing design, and body contour.

 Here comes the part where your butterfly starts to emerge.

 Enlarge the image above and observe how I filled up the pattern on the wings.

 Only simple and very rough pencil strokes.
 That is just enough.
 Speed is the key.

 Quickly finish the rest of the wing pattern.
 Similarly, sketch the flower.